bxparks/AceRoutine/README.md

 execute.
 When the scheduler makes it way back to the original coroutine, the execution continues right after the `yield()` or `delay()`.

-There are only 2 classes in this library:
+There are only 3 classes in this library:
-* each coroutine is an instance of the `Coroutine` class (or a subclass),
+* `Coroutine` class provides the context variables for all coroutines,
-* the `CoroutineScheduler` class handles the scheduling.
+* `CoroutineScheduler` class optionally handles the scheduling,
+* `Channel` class allows coroutines to send messages to each other.
+This is an early experimental feature whose API and feature may change considerably in the future.

 The library provides a number of macros to help create coroutines and manage their life cycle: